 4. Hemming a circle skirt.

 Every seamstress knows a whole range of techniques to finish a raw edge.
 Choosing a method to sew up the hem of a circle skirt don't forget that it's curved and should be treated appropriately.
 Excess fabric needs to be gathered or evenly pleated and pressed to minimise the bulk.
-Other methods that can be employed to hem a curved edge are: bias ribbon sewn to the wrong side of the skirt, bias binding and rolled hem.
+Other methods to hem a curved edge are.